ahlstromcj/seq66/RELNOTES.md

 ## Documentation

-The LaTeX documentation used for generation of the PDF manual is done.
-If you want to rebuild this document, change the the "doc/latex" directory and run "make".
+LaTeX/pdflatex is used for generation of the PDF manual in "data/share/doc".
+To rebuild this document, change the the "doc/latex" directory and run "make".
 The file "seq66-user-manual.pdf" is generated in the "data/share/doc" directory.

 ## Final Notes

 All too many bug fixes and minor improvements.
+Never-ending!

 /*
  * vim: sw=4 ts=4 wm=4 et ft=markdown